Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

 RTB dispute resolution is free.
 Threshold.ie also provides free housing advice.
 Contact ISAI at hello@joinisai.ie and we can point you in the right direction.

-Our campus ambassadors run housing WhatsApp groups.
+Our Campus Ambassadors run housing WhatsApp groups.
 Students often find rooms through the community before listings even go public.

 Your PPS number and IRP card are essential for almost everything in Ireland — opening a bank account, getting paid, accessing public services, and renewing your student permission.
 Do these as soon as you arrive.